Linear algebra (dolfinx::la)#

 template<SparsityImplementation SparsityType>

-MatrixCSR(const SparsityType &p, BlockMode mode) Create a distributed matrix.
+MatrixCSR(const SparsityType &p, BlockMode mode)#

-class SLEPcEigenSolver
+class SLEPcEigenSolver#

 This class provides an eigenvalue solver for PETSc matrices.
 It is a wrapper for the SLEPc eigenvalue solver.